-Thetas can be found in many corners of campus.
+Thetas are found in many corners of campus.
 Our members are involved in organizations such as Tour Team, Summer Welcome, Outreach, Student Ministries, MizzouThon, Alumni Association Student Board, Mizzou Alternative Breaks, Mizzou for Malawi, Mizzou Student Foundation, along with many other groups in different academic disciplines.
-We also have members leading committees for campus wide events such as Homecoming, Greek Week, Rockin’ Against Multiple Sclerosis, and Caring for Columbia.
-We are very proud to have members annually recognized by the most prestigious groups on campus such as Mizzou ’39, Omicron Delta Kappa, Mystical Seven, and Mortar Board.
+Our members lead committees for campus-wide events such as Homecoming, Rockin’ Against Multiple Sclerosis, and Caring for Columbia.
+We are very proud to have members annually recognized by the most prestigious groups on campus such as Mizzou ’39.

 In the fall, Theta hosts an annual flag football tournament during our philanthropy week as well as a pancake brunch.
-In the spring, we host Kicks for CASA, a soccer tournament, and CASA Carnival, a carnival themed event at our home.
-This past year, our chapter raised over $16,000 for CASA, a court appointed guardian program internationally sponsored by Kappa Alpha Theta, and the Kappa Alpha Theta Foundation.
-With the great passion and imagination of each of our members, we hope to achieve even more in the upcoming years.
+In the spring, we host Kicks for CASA, a soccer tournament, and CASA Carnival, a carnival-themed event at our home.
+This past year, our chapter raised over $20,000 for CASA and the Kappa Alpha Theta Foundation.
+Theta’s support enables the Heart of Missouri CASA to train volunteer advocates to protect the best interest of the children in the foster-care system and ensure that they know there is always someone rooting for them.
+With the great passion and imagination of each of our members, we are excited to continue to support these organizations.

-Besides our internal philanthropies benefitting CASA and the Kappa Alpha Theta Foundation, we are the only Greek organization to be Partners in Education (PIE) with the Columbia Public School District.
-This is a mutually beneficial relationship between Thetas and the students at Russell Elementary School in the Columbia Public School District.
+Besides our internal philanthropies, benefitting CASA and the Kappa Alpha Theta Foundation, we are the only Greek organization to be Partners in Education (PIE) with the Columbia Public School District.
+This is a mutually beneficial relationship between Thetas and the students at Russell Boulevard Elementary School.
 Through this partnership, our members have the opportunity to serve as classroom assistants.
-Many members enjoy volunteering at Russell's annual festivals each year as well.
-This is one way of many that we are able to serve the community with our sisters.
+Many members also enjoy volunteering at Russell's annual festivals and at classroom parties.
+This is one way of many that we are able to have a positive, hands-on impact in our larger community.

-Theta is much more than simply a college experience; it is a home away from home.
-Theta serves as a place to grow into a woman of intellect and integrity, and to form friendships that reach far beyond the walls of 603 Kentucky Boulevard.
-The scholarship, leadership, and love that members develop while in Theta will follow them into their future and impact them forever.
+The scholarship, leadership, and love that members develop while in Theta extend beyond our members’ college years; Theta is a home away from home that you will have forever.
+Theta serves as a place to grow into a woman of intellect and integrity and to form friendships that reach far beyond the walls of 603 Kentucky Boulevard.

 Kappa Alpha Theta